Multi-dimensional third-order time-implicit scheme for conservation laws: Introduction

-Denoting by $\lambda_1(u),\ldots,\lambda_m(u)$ the eigenvalues of the Jacobian of the flux function $f$, the time step required by an explicit time-integration scheme is bounded in terms of the inverse of $\max_{j=1,\dots,m} |\lambda_j({u})|$.
-Let us denote by $\hat\lambda(u)$ the maximum characteristic speed of the waves that are actually present and relevant in the solution and that one is interested in tracking accurately.
-Then, when $\frac{\max_{j=1,\dots,m} |\lambda_j(\mathbf{u})|}{|\hat\lambda(u)|} \gg 1$, we are in presence of stiffness, in the sense that an explicit scheme would force one to employ a much smaller time step that the one required by accuracy constraints.
-In this case, resorting to implicit time-integration should allow to successfully compute the solution with a time step controlled by the inverse of $\hat\lambda(u)$.
+where the sum runs over all the edges $e$ of the boundary of the cell $\Omega$, $\lambda_{e}$ denotes the largest eigenvalue of the Jacobian of the flux in the normal direction $n_e$, $|\Omega|$ the size of the cell and $|e|$ the length of an edge.
+Denote instead by $\hat\lambda_e(u)$ the maximum characteristic speed of the waves that are actually present and relevant in the solution and that one is interested in tracking accurately.
+One would like to employ a time step restricted by

+which is analogous to \eqref{eq:dt:Stab}, but replacing $\lambda_e$ with $\hat\lambda_e$.
+Whenever $\frac{\Delta t_{{acc}}}{\Delta t_{{stab}}} \gg 1$, we are in presence of stiffness, in the sense that an explicit scheme would force one to employ a much smaller time step than the one required by accuracy constraints.} In this case, resorting to implicit time-integration should allow to successfully compute the solution with a time step controlled by the inverse of $\hat\lambda(u)$.
 In \cite{2024:quinpi} it was also noted that, adjusting the numerical diffusion to $\hat\lambda(u)$ instead of $\max_{j=1,\dots,m} |\lambda_j({u})|$, also the accuracy on the slower waves is increased with respect to the explicit solution.

 A typical example of this situation are low Mach number problems occurring for the Euler gas-dynamics equation when the material speed $v$ is much lower than the sound speed $c$ (see e.g.~\cite{2010DellacherieLowMach,2011DegondTang,2017AbbateAllSpeed,2017DimarcoLoubereVignal,2018BoscarinoRussoScandurra,2017Tavelli_SemiImplicitAllMach}).
 This paper, however, as the one-dimensional counterpart of \cite{2024:quinpi}, aims at developing a general technique to treat implicit time-integration of conservation laws, without relying on the specific structure of the equations, as it is done in low Mach or all Mach schemes for Euler equations.